Arsenic and Old Lace (play): Synopsis

 Jonathan plans to kill Mortimer and Teddy, though Dr. Einstein is reluctant.
-The criminals tie up Mortimer, but are interrupted by O'Hara, who returns to work on the play and is oblivious to Mortimer's prediciment.
+The criminals tie up Mortimer, but are interrupted by O'Hara, who returns to work on the play and is oblivious to Mortimer's predicament.
 Elaine returns and rescues Mortimer.
 The police, led by surly Lt.
 Rooney, raid the house and recognize Jonathan as a fugitive.
 Jonathan, Teddy, and the aunts insist that there are thirteen bodies in the cellar, but the police think they are all crazy.
 Lt.
 Rooney orders Teddy to be committed to a sanitarium.
 The aunts refuse to abandon Teddy and insist they be committed as well.
 They leave the house to Mortimer, but confess that he is actually the illegitimate son of their old cook, and therefore not a Brewster by blood.
 This delights Mortimer, who feels he can now marry Elaine.
 Dr. Einstein glibly walks out the front door, unnoticed by the police.
 Jonathan is arrested and taken away, but taunts the aunts that he's still killed as many people as they have.
 The play ends with the aunts offering the superintendent of the sanitarium a nice glass of elderberry wine.